hakimskills/talla_assessment/README.md

 ```

 ---
-Or do your db connection
+Or do your db connection variables